navigation

 HMS ARBITER underway.

-On Passage: Greenock to Syndey March 1st – May 1st 1945
+On Passage: Greenock to Sydney March 1st – May 1st 1945

-Operations with the British Pacific Fleet, a voyage to the Admiralty Islands: May - June 1945
+Operations with the BPF, a voyage to the Admiralty Islands: May - June 1945

-On the morning of May 20th a detachment of 1843 squadron re-joined ARBITER as she finalised loading before sailing for the Admiralty Islands.
-Squadron maintenance personnel and equipment was embarked while their aircraft were hoisted aboard and stowed in the hangar; there was to be no flying on the outward voyage because all available space was filled with stores and equipment for ferrying north.
+On the morning of May 20th, a detachment of 1843 squadron re-joined ARBITER as she finalised loading before sailing for the Admiralty Islands.
+Squadron maintenance personnel and equipment were embarked while their aircraft were hoisted aboard and stowed in the hanger; there was to be no flying on the outward voyage because all available space was filled with stores and equipment for ferrying north.

-ARBITER was to operate as a ferry and replenishment carrier but she also embarked half of Maintenance, Storage & Reserve Unit No.5 (M.S.R.5) in order to service and maintain a stock of spare aircraft afloat as part of the Forward Aircraft Poll (F.A.P.).
+ARBITER was to operate as a ferry and replenishment carrier, but she also embarked half of Maintenance, Storage & Reserve Unit No.5 (M.S.R.5) in order to service and maintain a stock of spare aircraft afloat as part of the Forward Aircraft Poll ((F.A.P.) afloat.
 The other half was embarked in the escort carrier CHASER with the same purpose.
-M.S.R.5 was embarked on May 15th along with spare aircraft which were loaded for transport to the forward base at Ponam in the Admiralty Islands.
+M.S.R.5 was embarked on May 15th, along with spare aircraft that were loaded for transport to the forward base at Ponam in the Admiralty Islands.
 Also embarked for ferrying to the RNAS Ponam were the personnel and equipment of M.S.R.
-6 which embarked on the 18th: this unit was to be attached to HMS NABARON, Mobile Naval Air Base (MONAB) No. 4, which had been installed on the US Naval Airstrip on Ponam.
+6, which embarked on the 18th: this unit was to be attached to HMS NABARON, Mobile Naval Air Base (MONAB) No. 4,which had been installed on the US Naval Airstrip on Ponam.

-A single Corsair from 1843 was ranged on deck ready to be catapulted; had the need arisen to launch this aircraft to intercept a Japanese threat it could not have returned to ARBITER because the flight deck was covered in crates, vehicles and other deck cargo.
-Nearing New Guinea, ARBITER hit bad weather; huge waves broke over the flight deck and, despite being securely lashed down several crates were washed overboard.
-During the height of the storm the ARBITER began to roll quite alarmingly; without her full tanks of aviation fuel and oil acting as ballast, she would have been in danger of turning turtle.
-Once the storm was over the Corsair lashed down on the catapult was checked over, it had not suffered any damage.
+A single Corsair from 1843 was ranged on deck ready to be catapulted; had the need arisen to launch this aircraft to intercept a Japanese threat, it could not have returned to ARBITER because the flight deck was covered in crates, vehicles and other deck cargo.
+Nearing New Guinea, ARBITER hit bad weather; huge waves broke over the flight deck and, despite being securely lashed down, several crates were washed overboard.
+During the height of the storm, ARBITER began to roll quite alarmingly.
+Without her full tanks of aviation fuel and oil acting as ballast, she would have been in danger of turning turtle.
+Once the storm was over, the Corsair lashed down on the catapult was checked over; it had not suffered any damage during the storm.

-On reaching the Island of Manus in the Admiralties ARBITER moored in Seeadler Harbour and began unloading stores and equipment for the BPF forward base (HMS PYPES); on completion she weighed anchor and proceeded to Ponam Island, 22 miles up the coast to off load M.S.R.
+On reaching the Island of Manus in the Admiralties, ARBITER moored in Seeadler Harbour and began unloading stores and equipment for the BPF forward base ((HMS PYPES)); on completion she weighed anchor and proceeded to Ponam Island, 22 miles up the coast to off load M.S.R.
 6 and the aircraft of 1843 squadron.
-The squadron aircraft were the last items to be disembarked to RNAS Ponam on May 31st; unloading was a long slow process since Ponam was surrounded by a coral ringed lagoon, all stores, vehicles and aircraft that could not be flown ashore had to be hoisted outboard using the ship’s derricks and ferried ashore on motorized lighters.
+The squadron aircraft were the last items to be disembarked to RNAS Ponam on May 31st; unloading was a long slow progress since Ponam was surrounded by a coral ringed lagoon, all stores, vehicles and aircraft that could not be flown ashore had to be hoisted outboard using the ship’s derricks and ferried ashore on motorized lighters.

 The squadron spent three weeks ashore conducting flying training.
 It is not clear what ARBITER’s tasking was during this period, presumably conducting flying training, as 1843 was a ‘spare’ squadron and ARBITER had not yet been assigned to replenishment duties.
-However she appears to have been experiencing engine trouble while at Manus, sufficiently serious to require full speed trials early on June 22nd prior to proceeding to Ponam to embark the aircraft of 1843 on June 25th.
+However, she appears to have been experiencing engine trouble while at Manus, sufficiently serious to require full-speed trials early on June 22nd prior to proceeding to Ponam to embark the squadron and other aircraft on June 25th.
 ARBITER sailed for Brisbane later that day.

-Arriving off the Brisbane coast on July 4th the squadron was flown off to RNAS Maryborough, Queensland; this was the end of the squadrons association with ARBITER.
+Arriving off the Brisbane coast on July 4th, the squadron was flown to RNAS Maryborough, (HMS NABSTOCK MONAB VI) Queensland; this was the end of the squadron's association with ARBITER.

 Some of the Senior ratings of 1843 squadron pose outside the squadron office at RNAS Nowra.

-1843 was to be a spare squadron, eventually joining No. 3 Carrier Air Group, a spare Air Group which formed at Nowra on August 2nd 1945 and comprising of 854 (Avenger) squadron and 1843 & 1845 (Corsair) Squadrons.
-The end of the war came before the Air Group was deployed and it was disbanded on October 20th 1945.
-All personnel from the Air Group not assigned to other units and duties embarked in the troop ship S.S.
+On August 2nd 1843 became a part of No. 3 Carrier Air Group with 1845 (Corsair) & 854 (Avenger) Squadrons.
+This was a spare Air Group led by Commander N. S. Luard RN, which formed at Nowra.
+The end of the war came before the Air Group could be deployed.
+Commander J C. N. Shrubsole RN took over as a leader on September 8th, but the Group was disbanded on October 20th 1945.
+All personnel not assigned to other units and duties embarked in the troop ship S.S.
 STRATEDEN on October 24th for passage to the UK.
-1843 squadron's aircraft were retained at Nowra.
-The squadron was officially disbanded on December 10th 1945 on reaching the U.K.
+The squadron aircraft were retained at Nowra.
+The squadron was officially disbanded on December 10th 1945, on reaching the U.K.

 Primary information sources